AkshayMarkanday/detect_CS/README.md

 # An interactive graphical user interface for detecting cerebellar complex spikes

 ## Detecting complex spikes is no more complex
-Easy Platform for Identification of CSs (**EPICS**) is based on the [algorithm](https://github.com/jobellet/detect_CS) developed to detect cerebellar complex spikes (CSs).
+We introduce an Easy Platform for Identification of CSs (**EPICS**) which is based on the deep learning [algorithm](https://github.com/jobellet/detect_CS) developed to detect cerebellar complex spikes (CSs).

-- For more details on our deep learning-based CS detection algorithm, see our previously published article ([Markanday et al. 2020: doi.org/10.1152/jn.00754.2019)](https://journals.physiology.org/doi/full/10.1152/jn.00754.2019?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org)
+- For more details on our CS detection algorithm, see our previously published article ([Markanday et al. 2020: doi.org/10.1152/jn.00754.2019)](https://journals.physiology.org/doi/full/10.1152/jn.00754.2019?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org)

 - Download the installation packages for EPICS:
     - [Windows](https://sandbox.zenodo.org/api/files/4f55383e-b5ee-4f7e-b993-5b31adeefc6c/CSdetector.exe?versionId=b19fe0e2-5fb8-4ba8-94f9-73a6f3ab4798)
     - [Mac](https://zenodo.org/record/6726696/files/EPICS.app.zip?download=1)
 - Download the [test data](https://figshare.com/articles/dataset/Extracellular_recording_of_cerebellar_Purkinje_cells_and_labels_of_complex_spikes_from_expert/11872227) used in [Markanday et al 2020](https://journals.physiology.org/doi/full/10.1152/jn.00754.2019?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org).

+- To run EPICS, run *gui.py*.
+(All codes are written in Python)

-Please note: For viewing and modifying the codes, clone this repository.
-All codes are written in Python.
-To run EPICS, run *gui.py*.
+- For viewing and modifying the codes, clone this repository.

 ## <a name="top">How to use EPICS</a>

 ### [STEP 1: Labeling your data](#labeling)